Commercial horticulturists are involved in the growing, distribution and selling of food, crops and plants

 - teaching and training.

-Ultimately, graduates will be concerned with the management and business development of commercial enterprises.
-Promotion depends on the development of both practical and managerial skills.
+Later with more experience you can become involved in the management and business development of commercial enterprises.
+Promotion depends on the development of both practical and managerial skills and geographical mobility may be necessary.
 A portfolio containing details of successful projects is a valuable aid to progression.
-Geographical mobility may be necessary for promotion

 Career progression in large organisations is likely to be along the following route: